Search

 We can farm in a more environmentally-friendly way by ensuring our soils are not left uncovered by plant life.
 The range of seeds and mixtures that Cope Seeds has to offer fulfil every situation, not only enhancing soil biodiversity, enriching it and increasing available nutrients, but also decreasing the carbon dioxide in the atmosphere.

-5 core principles of regenerative farming
+Five core principles of regenerative agriculture

 Speak to the team